Home > Moving > City Guides > Safe, Affordable Neighborhoods in Honolulu

 • Perfect for: Singles, young professionals, families, retirees

-If you love living in the city but want to be close to the ocean and Hawaii’s lush landscapes, consider living in Diamond Head-Kapahulu!
-Located only ten minutes from downtown, this Honolulu neighborhood offers a wide range of home styles from quaint cottages to single-family mountainside homes and luxury high-rise condos near the shoreline.
-Families will appreciate being close to great schools in the area like Waikiki Elementary School, Hokulani Elementary School, and Kaimuki High School.
-In addition, Diamond Head-Kapahulu is home to Kapiolani Regional Park, Wa’ahila Ridge State Recreation Area, Sans Souci State Recreational Park, so residents can easily go hiking, scuba diving, boating, and fishing.
+If you’re seeking a big-city lifestyle but still want to be close to the ocean and Hawaii’s lush terrain, consider living in Diamond Head-Kapahulu!
+While this is a great neighborhood for singles and young professionals in Honolulu—as it’s just 10 minutes from downtown—Honolulu families also flock to this area for great public schools like Waikiki Elementary School, Hokulani Elementary School, and Kaimuki High School.
+This affordable Honolulu neighborhood offers a wide range of home styles, ranging from quaint cottages to single-family Craftsman bungalows and luxury high-rise condos near the shoreline.
+In addition, Diamond Head-Kapahulu is home to Kapiolani Park, Wa’ahila Ridge State Recreation Area, and Sans Souci State Recreation Area, so residents can easily go hiking, scuba diving, boating, and fishing.
 And with Waikiki on the neighborhood’s western edge, you’ll never be far from some of Hawaii’s best beaches!

 Things to Do in Diamond Head-Kapahulu

-Take your family to see the Black-Handed Spider Monkeys, Asian Elephants, American Flamingos, and more at Honolulu Zoo.
-Head out to Waikiki Shell for outdoor events and twilight concerts.
-Go on the Waikiki Sunset Cruise, Whale Watching Tour, or Diamond Head Snorkel Turtle Cruise at Cruise Diamond Head.
-Visit Waikiki Aquarium to learn about Honolulu’s sea life with exhibits featuring coral reefs, jellyfish, and sharks.
-Satisfy your sweet tooth with Malasadas, the traditional Portuguese doughnuts served at Leonard’s Bakery.
-Try the Teriyaki Chicken or Wasabi Shoyu Ahi Steak at Diamond Head Market & Grill.
-Sample everything from Uncle Bo’s Shrimp Tacos to Kalua Pig Sliders or the Fresh Fish of the Day at Uncle Bo’s Pupu Bar & Grill.
-Or stop for island favorites like the Spam Sandwich or Loco Moco Plate with a side of Macaroni Salad at Rainbow Drive-In.
+Take your family to see the black-handed spider monkeys, Asian elephants, American flamingos, and more at Honolulu Zoo.
+Grab a seat for outdoor events or twilight concerts at the Tom Moffatt Waikiki Shell.
+Get out on the greens and tee off on the driving range or practice your skills on the chipping and putting areas at Ala Wai Golf Center.
+Learn about Honolulu’s sea life through stunning exhibits showcasing aquatic culture like Amazing Adaptations, Hunters on the Reef, and Ocean Drifters at Waikiki Aquarium.
+Start your morning with Custard, Dobash, or Guava-filled Malasada Puffs from Leonard’s Bakery.
+Sit at a picnic table to enjoy Teriyaki Chicken, a Portobello Mushroom Sandwich, or Wasabi Shoyu Ahi Steak from Diamond Head Market & Grill.
+Sample Uncle Bo’s Shrimp Tacos and Kalua Pig Sliders or the Fresh Fish of the Day at Uncle Bo’s Pupu Bar & Grill on Kapahulu Ave—Honolulu’s main street.
+Or stop by for island favorites like the Spam Sandwich or Loco Moco Plate with a side of Macaroni Salad at Rainbow Drive-In.

 Search Form Find an Extra Space Storage facility near you